 Induction Support: Noyce Scholars are paired with experienced math and science teachers who serve as mentors during their first years of teaching.

 These Robert Noyce Teacher Scholarships are made available through a $1.2 million National Science Foundation grant to increase the number of new math and science teachers committed to teaching in high-need school districts* in Minnesota.
-The project focuses on communities in the Duluth, St. Cloud and St. Paul areas.

 For more information, visit our eligibility and application requirements.